This is Part 1 of the cycling faux pas series. You can find Part 2 – Make Sure Your Bike is Up to Scratch here.

 You don’t necessarily need a good looking nor expensive piece of cycling kit to look good.

-This doesn’t always means matching colors, although that would definitely help and make things much easier for you.
+This doesn’t always mean matching colors, although that would definitely help and make things much easier for you.

 It’s more of not randomly picking the bits and pieces everywhere and put them together.